 Luxardo produces our preferred maraschino liqueur.
-No surprise there since we’re already obsessed with the Veneto, Italy company’s maraschino cherries.
+No surprise there since we’re obsessed with the Italian company’s maraschino cherries.

 How To Craft A Last Word Cocktail

 The first step is to measure each of the four liquid ingredients.
 We like to use a Japanese jigger to ensure accurate measurements and make clean pours.
 Accurate measurements are especially important in this recipe to achieve the cocktail’s intended flavor combination.